-FY14: As shown on page 6, UMA's FY14 return from operations decreased significantly from the prior fiscal year.
-The returns, however, were positive and combined with good endowment returns, allowed UMA to invest \$1 million of unrestricted net position in capital construction and still increase its total expendable net position.
+FY14: As shown on page 4, UMA's FY14 return from operations decreased significantly from the prior fiscal year.
+The return, however, was positive and combined with good endowment returns, allowed UMA to invest \$1 million of unrestricted net position in capital construction and still increase its total expendable net position.